 The current American political climate displays serious challenges.
 Too often there is a tendency to be drawn to conflict and control rather than cooperation and collaboration.
 The self-interest of the few frequently outweighs attention to the common interest.

 Are controlling tendencies inherent or is experience a greater factor?
 If experience matters, what experiences contribute to this outcome, and what can we do to improve the outcome?

 Such important questions and others need to be examined so that we can be guided to greater political cooperation for the common interest.

-Let’s explore attachment, the deep and enduring emotional bond between a child and parent.
-The child seeks closeness and feels more secure when in the presence of a parent, typically the mother.
-Attachment research explains how the parent-child relationship influences subsequent behavior.
+Let’s explore attachment, the deep and enduring emotional bond between a child and mother.
+The child seeks closeness and feels more secure when in the presence of the mother.
+Attachment research explains how the mother-child relationship influences subsequent behavior.

-We also pass this emotional pain to our children, who turn out similarly.
-Researcher Mary Main found that her attachment assessment of adults corresponds to the attachment classification of their children 76 percent of the time.
+The long-term effects and any emotional pain from our insecure attachment as children gets passed on to our children, who turn out similarly.
+Researcher Mary Main found that her attachment assessment of adults based on their childhoods corresponds to the attachment classification of their children 76 percent of the time.
 Another study found a correspondence of 85 percent.

 Secure attachment requires extended contact between the child and mother.
 During the first year of life, practically all Finnish children (99%) are cared for by their parents at home.
 In contrast, more than half of American mothers with infants work outside the home.
 This contributes to the higher rate of attachment disorder in American infants.

 In a study comparing Finnish and American participants, Finnish infants scored significantly higher than American infants on measures of smiling and laughter.
 American infants scored significantly higher on fear.
 When one is fearful, one wants power and control.